ignigoliz/amanuensis/README.md

 This results in data `0xaa` stored in address `0x0000` and `0xbb` stored in `0x002b`.

 > **Note**
-> Before writing an address, its value is read.
-If it already contains the desired value, the write operation is skiped.
+> Before writing an address, its content is retrieved.
+If it coincides with the desired value, the write operation is skiped.
 This is to avoid unnecessary write cycles, which are relatively slow (~10ms).

 #### Writting a Single Value (`-v`):